-Saucony’s Triumph 24 Debuts with Enhanced Comfort Tech
+Saucony’s Triumph 24 Debuts With Enhanced Comfort Tech

-With roots stretching back to 1898, Saucony are continuing to prove why they’re one of the most trusted names in running – especially when it comes to their flagship Triumph line, which is now entering its next evolution with the Triumph 24!
+With roots stretching back to 1898, Saucony are continuing to prove why they’re one of the most trusted names in running – especially when it comes to their flagship Triumph line, which is now entering its next evolution with the Triumph 24.

 ‘The Triumph has always been our benchmark for premium neutral cushioning, and incrediLUX allowed us to raise that standard,’ says Brian Moore, Saucony’s chief product officer.
 ‘The new A-TPU foam provides even more comfort and shock absorption in an even lighter package, giving people a more effortless, luxurious experience over long runs and daily training alike.’